jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 **Use Argon2** or a similar _slow_ hash function instead which will provide effective resistance against these attacks.
 See my article _[One-Way Cryptographic Algorithms](https://jdspugh.github.io/2023/04/06/one-way-cryptographic-algorithms.html)_ for more details about various one-way cryptographic functions and their characteristics.

-Note that technically the passwords hashed, not encrypted. **Encryption is a two-way cryptographic process.** This means the original password can be recovered from the encrypted password if the encryption key is known.
+Note: People often talk of passwords being encrypted.
+Technically passwords should hashed, not encrypted. **Encryption is a two-way cryptographic process.** This means the original password can be recovered from the encrypted password if the encryption key is known.
 Recovery of the original password is not needed for password storage and just adds another attack vector to an authentication system.

 # Reverse Hash Lookups